 So, pack those hiking boots, light waterproofs and suncream ready for your wild and incredible adventure in Costa Rica.

 Ready to explore Costa Rica adventure?
-Join Flash Pack for a solo group adventure with other like-minded travellers in their 30s and 40s.
+Join Flash Pack for a solo group adventure with other like-minded travelers in their 30s and 40s.

 Images: Flash Pack and Unsplash